Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-content-trust.md

 description: Saiba como ativar a confiança do conteúdo para o seu registo de contentor do Azure e como enviar e extrair imagens assinadas.
 services: container-registry
 author: dlepow
+manager: gwallace
 ms.service: container-registry
 ms.topic: quickstart
 ms.date: 05/06/2019
 ms.author: danlep
-ms.openlocfilehash: ca9ef32a830f56edb471256b3b9175ba0fbec51d
+ms.openlocfilehash: 9cd2965e64806dded0e5c688b70d07dfcd763f46
-ms.sourcegitcommit: 509e1583c3a3dde34c8090d2149d255cb92fe991
+ms.sourcegitcommit: f5075cffb60128360a9e2e0a538a29652b409af9
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 05/27/2019
+ms.lasthandoff: 07/18/2019
-ms.locfileid: "65069207"
+ms.locfileid: "68309750"
 ---
 # <a name="content-trust-in-azure-container-registry"></a>Confiança do conteúdo no Azure Container Registry

-O Azure Container Registry implementa do Docker [confiança de conteúdo] [ docker-content-trust] modelo, permitindo emitir e solicitar de imagens assinadas.
-Este artigo apresenta-lhe ativar conteúda confiança nos seus registos de contentor.
+O registro de contêiner do Azure implementa o modelo de [confiança de conteúdo][docker-content-trust] do Docker, permitindo o envio e a extração de imagens assinadas.
+Este artigo permite que você comece a habilitar a confiança de conteúdo em seus registros de contêiner.

 > [!NOTE]
-> Confiança de conteúdo é uma funcionalidade dos [Premium SKU](container-registry-skus.md) do registo de contentor do Azure.
+> A confiança de conteúdo é um recurso da [SKU Premium](container-registry-skus.md) do registro de contêiner do Azure.

 ## <a name="how-content-trust-works"></a>Como funciona a confiança do conteúdo